GhettoBastler/ostrich/README.md

 - Variable focal length
 - Back-face culling
 - Frustum clipping
+- Frustum culling
-- Hidden-line removal (glitchy)
+- Hidden-line removal (slow)
 - Image export
+- Model generation using a custom scripting language

 ## Things I might wanna add

+- ~~A script to generate 3D models~~
 - Second camera to show the effect of various optimizations from a different angle
-- A script to generate 3D models
 - Triangle rasterisation (for texturing the models)

 ## Disclaimer

-This is a learning project.
+This is still a work in progress.
 I'm sharing it here for others to see, but I wouldn't recommend actually using it, as it is quite slow, glitchy and resource hungry.

 ## Licensing